alire-project/alire/doc/getting-started.md

 ### The Alire manifest

-Besides the `alr` command, your the main interface with Alire is the `manifest`.
+Besides the `alr` command, the main interface with Alire is the `manifest`.

 The manifest is a text file named `alire.toml` in the root directory of the crate.
 It contains all sorts of information about the crate, some mandatory